abijithraaz/Data-Centric-AI/README.md

 ## Augmentations
 Here we tried augmentation techniques are given below.
 > CutOut Augmentation.

 > Augmix Augmentation.

 > Custom Crop Augmentation.

+## Process-Steps
+ >  Started the training with raw data from the website and analysed the accuracy.
+It will be more less than the baseline accuracy.

+ >  Then we used the mentioned preprocess and cleaned the data.
+It gives the promising accuracy as compared to baseline accuracy in the website.

+ >  Applied the CutOut Augmentation on cleaned data and checked the results and it was not good compared when to baseline accuracy.

+ >  Applied the Augmix Augmentation on cleaned data and checked the results and it was not good when compared to baseline accuracy.

+ >  After these expirements we adopt a custom crop augmentation and it gives the good results only when the test set is also used the mechanism before the testing.